t-mart/timmart.in/_posts/2014-11-09-is-this-my-site.markdown

-As of right now, the only way to prove authenticity is for a [Certificate Authority](http://en.wikipedia.org/wiki/Certificate_authority) to perform an identity check, the details of which are (simply) guidelined by the CA/Browser Forum in a document like [this](https://cabforum.org/wp-content/uploads/EV-V1_5_2Libre.pdf).
+As of right now, the only way to prove authenticity is for a [Certificate Authority](http://en.wikipedia.org/wiki/Certificate_authority) to perform an identity check, the details of which are (only) guidelined by the CA/Browser Forum in a document like [this](https://cabforum.org/wp-content/uploads/EV-V1_5_2Libre.pdf).
 Further, this check is only performed on applications for a different class of certificates known as *Extended Validation Certificates* (which generally cost considerably more), and this certificate is not one of them.

-(There are a lot of theoretical flaws in the CA scheme that accompany practically any notion of trust on the web.
+(There are a lot of theoretical flaws and profit-centric motives in the CA scheme that accompany practically any notion of trust on the web.
 Some of these flaws have been acted upon.
-You should do some basic Wikipedia-ing on [the](http://en.wikipedia.org/wiki/X.509) [matter](http://en.wikipedia.org/wiki/Extended_Validation_Certificate) if you're unfamiliar.)
+You should do some Wikipedia-ing on [the](http://en.wikipedia.org/wiki/X.509) [matter](http://en.wikipedia.org/wiki/Extended_Validation_Certificate) if you're unfamiliar.)